 Another consideration is that vaccine hesitancy is a very real threat to the world.
 “WHO has identified that as one of the greatest public health threats of the next era — the next 10 years and beyond,” Vasan says.
 But if you do the research, get beyond the fear, and get the vaccine, others you know may follow.
 If you spread fear, however, the opposite can happen.

-During a pandemic — not to mention one in a presidential election year — disinformation can spread much like a virus.
+During a pandemic, disinformation can spread much like a virus.
 And we’re all responsible for stopping that spread.
-A big key here is that we can’t assume memes or cousin Tommy’s social media posts are truth.
+A big key here is that we can’t assume memes or Cousin Tommy’s social media posts are truth.
 Consider whether you can click on a link in a post and be taken to a reputable, unbiased source.

 When I teach media literacy to university students, I encourage them to use this chart in choosing a news source.
 It categorizes news organizations on their reliability and impartial reporting.